incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/contribute.md

 # pDEX Contribution
 Liquidity providers play an essential role in pDEX.
 They provide liquidity to various pools on pDEX and earn trading fees.
 The current pDEX consists of several pairs of tokens that help accelerate trading activities.
 The more liquidity in the pDEX, the better experience the trading process gets.
 For a pair with high liquidity, the slippage rate will be small.
 On the other hand, trading with low-liquidity pair will result in a high slippage rate.

 In this tutorial, we will see how we can provide liquidity for a pair in the pDEX.
 Please see this [post](https://github.com/incognitochain/incognito-chain/blob/production/specs/pdex.md) to understand how the pDEX works.
-There are basically 3 ways a user can provide liquidity for the pDEX:
+There are 3 ways a user can provide liquidity for the pDEX:
 * 2-sided liquidity adding;
 * 1-sided liquidity contribution; and
 * order-book placing.

 This tutorial only focuses on the first method.
-Basically, a two-sided contribution contributes both tokens to the liquidity pool.
-A liquidity provider must create two separate metadata-transactions (one for each token) to burn the corresponding amount of the token.
+A two-sided contribution contributes both tokens to the liquidity pool.
+A liquidity provider must create two separate metadata transactions (one for each token) to burn the corresponding amount of the token.
 This process is exactly like that in the previous pDEX version, except that the metadata is now slightly different.
 Instead of using the payment address as the identification, the LP now uses [a so-called NFT ID](./nft.md) for the contribution.
-In this way, his contributions will no longer linkable if they are created with different nftIDs.
+In this way, his contributions will no longer be linkable if they are created with different nftIDs.

 Here is the description of the metadata.
 ```go